deckerego/Macropad_4chord_MIDI/README.md

 Clicking four times after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
 This includes global settings (such as attack or release time) as well as note settings (such as velocity).
+The AutoChord setting that allows you to arpeggiate a chord is also listed here.

 Bear in mind that not all DAWs will register MIDI commands from devices in the same way.
 Some DAWs register the commands so long as your device is connected,